Antique Arms & Militaria

 "Morgan's Cavalry in the west preferred the British arm they called the "medium Enfield" the two band rifle.
 The short Enfield carbine they found convenient to carry, but deficient in range and accuracy.
 The long-Enfield (three band) they found inconvenient to carry, and difficult to use (as was sometimes necessary) on horseback.
 Regardless, in that command one company had the long Enfield, another the short, and another the medium.

 We bought the entire small collection from the widow of a 'best of British Empire rifles and bayonets, plus French and German bayonets collector’, who acquired them over the past 40 plus years, and only ever kept the very best he could afford to keep.
 Act fast they are selling really fast, three rifles and eight bayonets and a cutlass have sold in two days alone.
 Top quality and condition,19th and 20th century scarce British French and German collectables are always the most desirable of all.
-These Victorian British made bayonets were all used in the above mentioned conflicts, including those here, that were eventually sold to Japan, via a very circuitous route, by America, who in their turn purchased them from England for the American Civil War.
-All of these were acquired by the English collector, from a former Japanese collector of Boshin War and Satsuma Rebellion militaria some decades ago.
-As the perfect examples of just how far travelled British made arms and bayonets journeyed around the world in their combat service life.
+These Victorian British made bayonets were all used in the above mentioned conflicts, including this one offered here, that were eventually sold to Japan, via a very circuitous route, by America, who in their turn had purchased them from England for the American Civil War.
+This one and all of the others were acquired by our English collector, from a former Japanese collector of Boshin War and Satsuma Rebellion militaria some decades ago.

 The Confederates imported more Enfields during the course of the war than any other small arm, buying from private contractors and gun runners and smuggling them into Southern ports through blockade running.
 It has been estimated that over 900,000 P53 Enfields were imported into America and saw service in every major engagement from the Battle of Shiloh (April 1862) and the Siege of Vicksburg (May 1863), to the final battles of 1865.
 The gun was highly sought after in the Confederate ranks.
 According to a survey taken by British officials during the early stages of war on the arms of the Western Confederate Forces, nearly 70% were armed with smoothbore arms, such as the Model 1842 Springfield.
 Later in the war the same survey was taken, they found that more than 75% had acquired a rifle, mainly the Pattern 1853 Enfield.